-September 22, 1999.
+September 28, 1999.
 Rob Taylor ("Taylor"), a CPA at Lambrides wrote to +MH informing him of the incomplete audit, advised +MH specifically that the financial statements did not include, as they must, all assets and liabilities under the OCA's control; the Church had not made all financial records and relevant data available; and there were material transactions that had not been properly recorded.
+Taylor sent a copy to Fr.
+Paul Suda ("Suda").